 How to take iPhone pictures of stars with NightCap

-This app has modes for shooting stars, star trails, the International Space Station (ISS) and meteors.
+This app has modes for stars, star trails, the International Space Station (ISS) and meteors (shooting stars).
 The Stars mode works completely automatically.
 The self-timer is set and the exposure is automatically determined.
 Even focusing is not necessary.
 All you have to do is place your iPhone on a tripod with a smartphone holder and tap the shutter button.
 The picture below is made with the Stars mode and an exposure time of 10 seconds.